sp-suresh/nodetailf/README.md

-# tail -f using uws and nodejs
+# tail -f using µws and nodejs
 This is a custom `tail -f` command implemetation in nodejs and using browser as command output implemented over websocket.
 Server uses port - `9211`, you can change this in `server.js` file.

 ## How to run